syncfusion-content/js-api-docs/api/js/ejDateRangePicker.md

-Allows to embed the TimePicker also along with the calendars in the popup.
+Allows to embed the Timepicker aling with the calendars in the page, two timepicker will be render, for selecting start and end date.